rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 will be unpacked into the `vendor/ruby` directory of your project.
 It's a good idea to ignore this directory from version control.

-This one step removes the need of creating a custom RVM gemset for any of your applications, and it ensures that your default gemset is never polluted by application dependencies.
+This one step removes the need to create a custom RVM gemset for any of your applications, and it ensures that your default gemset is never polluted by application dependencies.
+This way, Bundler completely isolates the gems from the system, guaranteeing a clear set of dependencies.

 ## Package Your Gems in `vendor/cache`